-A range of Buttons & Other Features
+A Range of Buttons

-With desktop mouse, you rarely need programmable buttons to get things done.
+With the desktop mouse, you rarely need programmable buttons to get things done.
 Certainly, it’s useful to have a forward and back button on the side of a mouse to move around the web more easily – this is worth paying extra for – but an excess of buttons beyond this is only going to confuse users.

 See also: 8 Best Custom Mouse Pointer Software

-Hope this article shows you the difference between gaming mouse and regular mouse.
+Hope this article shows you the difference between a gaming mouse and a regular mouse.
 For people with a special working situation where they can choose their own mouse and regularly play PC games, it makes sense to purchase a gaming mouse with the features they desire.
 For most other users, buying a better-quality mouse with web navigational buttons and a good optical sensor is usually fine.

 Both Logitech and Microsoft produce very capable mice products.
 This is for both gaming mouse vs regular mouse.
 And stands the test of time.
 Several mice manufacturers also provide software that enhances the features.
 Permitting greater customization of click rates and hardware acceleration for mouse movements too.